 When this fertilizer doesn’t drain properly, it’s going to be bad for your plant.

 Whenever you make use of fertilizer, you need to try to only use the amount that is recommended for your spider plant.
 Also, you want to make sure that your plant drains properly so that nothing gets left behind and harms your plant.

 Be more vigilant when using fertilizer to avoid any complications.

 7 – Water Chemicals

 One weird problem that some people have to deal with is water chemicals.
 Some cities add a lot of chemicals to their water and certain chemicals could be harmful to your spider plant.

-If you see your spider plant develop reddish-brown tips, then that’s a sign that your water has too much fluoride in it.
+If you see your spider plant develop reddish-brown tips, that’s a sign that your water has too much fluoride in it.

 Some have even noted spotting tan or gray tips on their spider plants.
 This is a sign that your water contains an abundance of boron.
 It’s problematic when things such as this happen but you can just stop using tap water to water your plants.

 You should consider making use of distilled water from the store to water your plants from now on.
-If this isn’t ideal in your situation, then you could also try to gather water when it rains that you can use for your plant.
+If this isn’t ideal in your situation, you could also try to gather water when it rains that you can use for your plant.

 Just avoid using tap water if you’ve noticed that it has too many harmful chemicals in it.